FileCenter • FAQs

 Back to Top

-FileCenter is fully compatible with 32-bit versions of Windows Vista.
+FileCenter is compatible with all versions of Windows from Windows 7 on.

 Back to Top

-Is FileCenter compatible with 64-bit versions of Windows?
+Is FileCenter compatible with 64-bit editions of Windows?

 Back to Top